thiolliere/miditip/README.md

 **SoundFont management**: doesn't ensure that all peers have the same soundfont.

-**Right management**: doesn't provide any tools to avoid two peers playing on the same channel etc...

 **Midi Input**: it will always need a midi input device

 **Midi Output**: it will always need a midi output device

-However midi output, right management and soundfont management may be provided by another software in the future that will integrate miditip in its core.
+However midi output and soundfont management may be provided by another software in the future that will integrate miditip in its core.